2014 Peshawar school massacre: Reactions

 The attack sparked widespread reactions in Pakistan, receiving condemnations from public, government, political and religious entities, journalists, and other members of Pakistani society.
 Pakistani media reacted strongly to the event, with major newspapers, news channels and many commentators calling for renewed and strong action against militants, especially against the TTP.

 International reaction to the attack was also widespread, with many countries and international organizations condemning the attack and expressing their condolences to the families of the victims.
 Many important personalities around the world also condemned the attack.

 Prime Minister Nawaz Sharif condemned the attack, calling it a national tragedy and announced a three-day mourning period during which the national flag would fly at half mast.
 President Mamnoon Hussain and chief ministers of four provinces reacted strongly to the attack and condemned it.

-Artists from around the world also expressed their concern and sadness.
-Pakistani artist and singer Shehzad Roy sang a new song for the victims of the Peshawar attack, which is now the official song on the National TV channel of Pakistan, PTV.

 Major Pakistani political entities denounced and heavily condemned the attack on innocent children, calling for a strong reaction against the militants.
 Pakistan Tehreek-e-Insaf leader Imran Khan called off the ongoing Azadi March protest in respect for the victims.

 Nobel Peace Prize winner Malala Yousafzai condemned the attack, saying in a statement: "I am heartbroken by this senseless and cold-blooded act of terror in Peshawar that is unfolding before us".
 Her father, Ziauddin Yousafzai said his "heart is bleeding" and his family is "traumatized" over the Peshawar school massacre.

 The terrorist organization al-Qaeda's spokesperson said that "Our hearts are bursting with pain" and that the soldiers should be targeted, not their children.

 Following the attack, Pakistani authorities launched crackdowns on Afghan refugee settlements to apprehend illegal immigrants.
 During the period, at least 30,000 Afghans left for Afghanistan, out of which close to 2,000 were deported due to a lack of legal documentation.